Find Affordable College Courses

 35 Yearly Graduations

 Iowa State University tops the list of the most popular school in the U.S. for engineering mechanics majors who are seeking their doctor's degree.
 Each year, around 31,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,324 per year, while in-state graduate students, on average, pay $10,140 per year.
-During the 2020-2021 academic year, 35 people received their doctor's degree in engineering mechanics from Iowa State.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+The average in-state tuition for full-time undergraduates is $8,982 per year, while in-state graduate students, on average, pay $10,996 per year.
+During the most recent year for which we have data, 35 people received their doctor's degree in engineering mechanics from Iowa State.
+Of these students, 14% were women and 8% were members of underrepresented racial-ethnic groups.

 #2